More Blog Posts

 Text messages are a good way for local businesses to let loyal customers know if there are changes in hours of operations or disruptions to the normal schedule.
 Text abbreviations help you communicate with people quickly and concisely:

 BTW – we’ll be closing at noon today after a long week.
 TGIF, amiright?
 We’ll reopen TMRW at 9am.
+Enjoy the latest TikTok trend on your lunch break and see you on BeReal!
 Have a Gr8 night!

 Requesting customer feedback